vicsteiner/nonviolent_communication/main_notes.md

     * First stage: Emotional slavery.
 We see ourselves responsible for others' feelings.
     * Second stage: The obnoxious stage.
 We feel angry; we no longer want to be responsible for others' feelings.
     * Third stage: Emotional liberation.
 We take responsability for our own intentions and actions.
-  * NVC In Action: "Bring Back The Stigma Of Illegitimacy!"
-  * Exercise 3: Acknowledging Needs

 # 06-Requesting That Which Would Enrich Life